ni-io/mcl-brand-sentiment-/README.md

 "Mootweet"-- which started as a web app for Music Information Retrieval(MIR) researchers, musicians, and engineers-- is a real-time streaming analytics dashboard using both data science music hacking!

-The app features both Python's Dash and Flask framework, and Twitter's Search API.
+The app features both Python's Dash and Flask framework and Twitter's Search API.
 It performs automated sentiment analyses for branding decision support.
 MooTweet can be tested and deployed both locally(Unix) and remotely(Heroku).

 Users can then monitor exploratory features plus NLP(Natural Language Processing) insights!